-Please review this information with your Estimate offer notification carefully.
-Be sure to regularly check your BU email account for important messages from the Office of Financial Aid.
+Please review the following information with your financial aid offer notification carefully.
+Review your awards and follow any additional instructions to ensure that your financial aid is disbursed without delay.
+Be sure to regularly check your Benedictine email account for important messages from the Office of Financial Aid.